Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 Some people find this responsibility more stressful than being alone, while others find joy in it and benefit from the companionship.
 If you are confident that you can take care of a dog, it will help you deal with your mental struggles much faster.

-Anyone that has applied for a service dog will attest to the stringent requirements for you to qualify.
+Anyone who has applied for a service dog will attest to the stringent requirements for you to qualify.

 When it comes to companion dogs, though, there aren’t any specific qualifications the dog needs.
 It makes the whole process of getting a companion dog much more accessible.
 The only thing you need is an ESA letter which proves that your animal offers you emotional support.